davidmerfield/Blot/config/readme.txt

 Config
 ------

-This directory contains the scripts and configuration code to run NGINX, Redis and Monit, which combine with the node js server to produce a useful blogging platform.
+This directory contains the scripts and configuration code to run NGINX, Redis and Monit, which combine with the node js server to produce Blot.
 When setting up a new production or development machine, follow the respective guides in the guides directory.
 There are a number of scripts for updating Blot's configuration on the server, which are stored in scripts/production:

 Upstart: reloading the scripts sudo ./scripts/production/update_upstart.sh